konrads/orderbook-aggregator/README.md

-# Orderbook consolidation service
+# Orderbook aggregation service

 [![build](../../workflows/build/badge.svg)](../../actions/workflows/build.yml)

-The Orderbook consolidation service is a Rust-based project that subscribes to different exchange feeds for specific symbol(s), consolidates into a single Orderbook and publishes via gRPC.
+The Orderbook aggregation service is a Rust-based project that subscribes to different exchange feeds for specific symbol(s), consolidates into a single Orderbook and publishes via gRPC.

 ## Initial investigation